Juneteenth, marking the day in 1865 when the last slaves in the United States were finally freed, has long been a holiday for much of Black America.

-To commemorate Black History Month, we’ve compiled a list of pioneering black attorneys who were truly the firsts of their time and paved the way for generations to come.
+In honor of Juneteenth this year, we’ve compiled a list of twenty black attorneys who were truly the firsts of their time and paved the way for the generations to come.
 Their fearless tenacity opened doors for many, and we pay tribute to them today and every day.

 In 1965, Austin T. Walden became the first black man appointed to a judgeship in the state of Georgia since the Reconstruction Period.
 Prior to becoming a judge, he served as a civil rights attorney, litigating equal pay cases for black educators and education desegregation cases concerning the Atlanta public school system and the University of Georgia.

 Constance Baker Motley

 Civil rights advocate Constance Baker Motley was the first black woman to be appointed to a federal judgeship in 1966.
 Her achievements also include working alongside Thurgood Marshall at the NAACP Legal Defense Fund, representing Martin Luther King Jr., serving in the New York State Senate, and serving as Manhattan Borough President in New York City.